Origin-Byte/nft-protocol/README.md

 - `burn_nft` to burn an NFT

 ### Composable cNFTs (Loose)

+The Composable NFT type (cNFT) take NFTs to a whole new level, allowing them to be merged and creating Combo NFTs.
+At its core our cNFT implementation is similar to our Collectibles implementation in that each different NFT (data object) can have its own supply.
+The stark difference is that in this implementation, the creators can define composability rules by calling `compose_data_objects`.
+By calling this function creators are essentially defining which NFTs can be merged together, and how many times they can be merged together.

+This implementation is perfect for NFT collections with Tradeable Traits.

 Composable NFT (cNFT) data object, `Composable<C: store + copy>`, has the following data model: